 Venturing further north, the scenery changes and enters the Hengduan mountain region.
 At its southern edge, the impressive Jade Dragon Snow Mountain forms a rugged backdrop to the captivating city of Lijiang.

-Home of the Naxi (pronounced Nah-shi) minority with their traditional culture and architecture, Lijang’s well-preserved streets are protected as a Unesco World Heritage Site.
+Home of the Naxi (pronounced Nah-shi) minority with their traditional culture and architecture, Lijang’s well-preserved streets are protected as a UNESCO World Heritage Site.
 The cobbled lanes of the old town are dissected by small canals criss-crossed by basic bridges, some are nothing more than a couple of planks and overhung by weeping willows.
 After dark, red lanterns light the streets giving the city an authentic atmosphere long lost in other parts of China.

 It’s easy to spend three or four days exploring the old town and heading out to some of the surrounding villages, to Jade Dragon Snow Mountain and the famous Tiger Leaping Gorge.

 The villages that dot the shores are home to the Mosu, one of the most traditional minorities anywhere in China.
-The Mosu are the last practising matriarchal society in the world.
+The Mosu are the last practicing matriarchal society in the world.
 It is the women who lead the families, villages and communities, and it is through the female side of the family that social ranking, property and money are passed down.

-Lugu is an oasis of tranquillity and well worth the long drive to get here – the same long drive that keeps the hordes away.
+Lugu is an oasis of tranquility and well worth the long drive to get here — the same long drive that keeps the hordes away.
 The area was the gateway into Sichuan and the rest of China for the pu’er tea traders who would have arrived here on horseback.
 As it was back then, accommodation is in simple guesthouses which blend perfectly with the serene surroundings.
 This is rural China at its most beautiful and rarely seen and a minimum of two nights is required to make the most of it.

 Further north in Yunnan province and about a three-hour drive from Lijiang is the Tibetan town of Zhongdian — also known as Gyalthang in Tibetan, but most famously as Shangri-la.
 The traditional architecture in this region is Tibetan in style and much of the indigenous population is of Tibetan descent.
 Songzanlin, one of the largest monasteries outside of Tibet, sits on the edge of town.
 If you can’t make it into Tibet itself, a visit here will bring you pretty close, both in terms of geography and culture.
 Three nights is ideal to give you a good taste of this remote corner of the country.